YashKushwaha/react-ts-shadcn-template/README.md

+# Introduction

-This repo will be used as a template for projects that use React, TypeScript, Tailwind CSS & shadcn
+This project is template for creating projects involving React + TS + Tailwind + shadcn